MJay2022/alx-system_engineering-devops/0x02-shell_redirections/README.md

 13. 13-unique is a script that takes a list of words as input and prints only words that appear exactly once.
 14. 14-findthatword displays lines containing the pattern “root” from the file /etc/passwd
 15. 15-countthatword displays the number of lines that contain the pattern “bin” in the file /etc/passwd
+16. 16-whatsnext displays lines containing the pattern “root” and 3 lines after them in the file /etc/passwd.